 It’s easy for some cats to gain too much weight—especially indoor-only cats—increasing their risk for a number of health issues.
 Overweight cats require a little extra special care to keep them healthy and happy.
 If your cat needs some help losing weight, there are a number of things you can try.
 Switching to a weight loss or weight management can be one step to help your cat head in the right direction.
+Also be sure to check with your veterinarian about any potential health concerns.

 Below are the best cat foods for weight loss and weight control on the market today, including both wet and dry options.